KSherman97/cis237assignment0/README.md

 The purpose of this project is to allow my to practice working with git in order to prepare me for both school and real life projects.

-4. Add/Stage the changes you made.

-5. Commit the changes you made.

-6. Push the changes you made up to GitHub.

-7. Make a pull request using GitHub's web interface.

 ## Outside Resources Used
 [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) used for Markdown reference.